Streats22/LaraGrapePackage/CUSTOM_BLOCKS_README.md

-# 🧱 Custom Block Builder & Site Settings
+# 🧑‍🎨 Custom Block Builder & Site Settings (LaraGrape Package)

-LaralGrape now includes a powerful custom block builder and comprehensive site settings management system.
+LaraGrape provides a powerful custom block builder and comprehensive site settings management system as part of the package for your Laravel application.

 ## 🎯 **Custom Block Builder**

-Create, manage, and use custom blocks directly from the Filament admin panel.
+Create, manage, and use custom blocks directly from the Filament admin panel in your Laravel app.

 ### **Features**